FREE Intro Training →

 Self-paced • Online • Practice-building support

-Non-medical end-of-life companions bring calm, clarity, and human connection to medical, home, community, and companion-animal settings.
+Non-medical end-of-life companions bring calm, clarity, and human connection to medical, home, community, and animal care settings.

 Students from caregiving, hospice, nursing, spiritual care, veterinary care, and helping professions choose IEOLCA for its deeply personal, heart-centered approach.
 Graduates share that they feel prepared, confident, and grounded in their ability to provide compassionate, non-medical end-of-life support.
 Many describe the training as a transformational experience-one that changes how they view life, death, and their own capacity for compassion.